apache/spark/docs/running-on-yarn.md

 Standard Kerberos support in Spark is covered in the [Security](security.html#kerberos) page.

-In YARN mode, when accessing Hadoop file systems, aside from the service hosting the user's home directory, Spark will also automatically obtain delegation tokens for the service hosting the staging directory of the Spark application.
+In YARN mode, when accessing Hadoop file systems, aside from the default file system in the hadoop configuration, Spark will also automatically obtain delegation tokens for the service hosting the staging directory of the Spark application.

 ## YARN-specific Kerberos Configuration